hprasath2306/Rain-Alert/README.md

 # Rain-Alert
+Used:
+ Openweathermap API,
+ Twilio API,

-Sends SMS to user to take an umbrella if it rains on that day.
+Sends SMS to user using Twilio API by making the analysis from Openweathermap API to take an umbrella if it rains on that day.